dgreen42/lazsearch/README.md

+# lazsearch

-recursive saerch algo used to find existing directories of files on system
+recursive sesrch algo used to find existing directories of files on system

 Usage: lazseach [search]